 It’s still early days for electric cars but Nio’s EP9, powered solely by batteries and electric motors, has already outperformed the best internal combustion machines.

-The stunning supercar on May 12 was driven around the 12.9-mile Nürburgring Nordschleife in a time of only 6:45.90.
+The stunning track-only supercar on May 12 was driven around the 12.9-mile Nürburgring Nordschleife in a time of only 6:45.90.

 Nio EP9 clocks a 6:45.9 Nürburgring lap time on May 12, 2017

 All Nio is willing to state is that weather conditions at the ‘Ring were much more favorable during the second attempt compared to last fall when the EP9 clocked a 7:05.12 lap.